virtru-corp/virtru-charts/gateway/README.md

     * `gateway-sasl-auth-upstream` - The auth path for your SMTP authentication to the next hop (example: `smtp-relay.gmail.com=>gateway-service-account@example.com=>appSpecificPassword`)
   * If using SASL authentication downstream
     * `gateway-sasl-auth-downstream` - The auth path for your SMTP authentication from the previous hop to the Virtru gateway (example: `smtp-relay.gmail.com=>gateway-service-account@example.com=>appSpecificPassword`)
+  * If using DKIM signing
+    * `publicKey` - The public key from your DKIM record in your DNS
+    * `privateKey` - The private key matching your DKIM record's public key

 #### `additionalConfig`

 You may, depending on your email needs, wish to update a few values in this section.
 Below are a few of the primary variables you may wish to adjust:
 * `saslAuth.smtpDownstream.enabled` - This will enable SASL auth for your next hop.
 If you choose to enable this, you will need to create the `gateway-sasl-auth-upstream` file in your secret detailed above
 * `decryptThenEncrypt` - If you are using a multi gateway approach (ex: decrypt email => Scan content => re-encrypt email), this should be set to 1 (true)
+* `dkimSigning` - If you wish to have the gateway DKIM sign your emails, set enabled to `true`.
+You must have a public DKIM record for the selector you choose with a public key that matches the keys inputted into `appSecrets.dkimSigning`

 ### Installing the gateway